nextco/sorting-by-reversals/README.md

 # Sorting by Reversals for Reversal Distance Problem on Bioinformatics
-Implement the algorithms K-Means & UPGMA, for educational use.
+Implement the algorithms SimpleReversalSort, BreakpointReversalSort and ImprovedBreakpointReversalSort .

 ## Data
 /k-input.data